Transaction Rules

 Step 2: Add a New Rule

-1. Click New Rule
+1. Click Add Rule

 2. Fill in the fields:

-• Pattern: The text to match (case-insensitive)
+• Matching Text: The text to match (case-insensitive)

 • Account: The account to assign